aphrc-dswb/Douala-General-Hospital-DSWB/README.md

 ## Licensing

-Clearly define the license under which the repository's work is shared.
-(Example: This project is licensed under the MIT License - see the LICENSE.md file for details.)
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Citing & Acknowledgement